-Generally, do not report transfers between trustees or issuers (unless they are direct rollovers from qualified plans) that involve no payment or distribution of funds to the participant, including a trustee-to-trustee transfer from one IRA to another (unless they are recharacterized IRA contributions or Roth IRA conversions) or from one tax-sheltered (section 403(b)) arrangement to another.
+Generally, do not report transfers between trustees or issuers (unless they are direct rollovers from qualified plans) that involve no payment or distribution of funds to the participant, including a trustee-to-trustee transfer from one IRA to another (unless they are recharacterized IRA contributions or Roth IRA conversions), from one section 403(b) plan to another, or for the purchase of permissive service credit under section 403(b)(13)

 IRA recharacterizations.
 You must report each recharacterization of an IRA contribution.
 If a participant makes a contribution to an IRA (first IRA) for a year, the participant may choose to recharacterize the contribution by transferring, in a trustee-to-trustee transfer, any part of the contribution (plus earnings) to another IRA (second IRA).
 The contribution is treated as made to the second IRA (recharacterization).
 A recharacterization may be made with the same trustee or with another trustee.
-The trustee of the first IRA must report the recharacterization as a distribution on Form 1099-R (and the contribution to the first IRA and its character on Form 5498).
+The trustee of the first IRA must report the recharacterization as a distribution on Form 1099-R and the contribution to the first IRA and its character on Form 5498.

-Enter the fair market value (FMV) of the amount recharacterized in box 1, 0 (zero) in box 2a, and Code R in box 7 if reporting a recharacterization of a prior-year (2001) contribution or Code N if reporting a recharacterization of a contribution in the same year (2002).
+Enter the fair market value (FMV) of the amount recharacterized in box 1, 0 (zero) in box 2a, and Code R in box 7 if reporting a recharacterization of a prior-year (2006) contribution or Code N if reporting a recharacterization of a contribution in the same year (2007).
 It is not necessary to check the IRA/SEP/SIMPLE checkbox.
-For more information, see Notice 2000-30, 2001-1 C.B.
-1266.
+For more information, see Notice 2000-30 on page 1266 of Internal Revenue Bulletin 2000-25 at www.irs.gov/pub/irs-irbs/irb00-25.pdf.

 Roth IRA conversions.
 A Roth IRA conversion is not considered a trustee-to-trustee transfer.
 You must report a Roth IRA conversion or reconversion as a distribution.
 Therefore, for an IRA that is converted to a Roth IRA, even with the same trustee, you must report the amount converted in boxes 1 and 2a.
-Use Code 2 or 7 in box 7 as appropriate.
+Use Code 2 or 7 in box 7 depending on the participant's age.